LinkedEarth/FROGS/about.md

 * *Description*: The workshop will consist of a blend of lectures and directed homework in the morning and afternoon session reserved for participants’ own research needs.
 * *Completion*: Submission of a notebook reproducing a study (or part thereof) in their field, published according to FAIR principles.

+More detailed information is available [here](https://linkedearth.github.io/FROGS/pastworkshops).

-#### FAIRLeap: FAIR publishing in the geosciences — February 2025, Virtual
+#### FAIRLeap: FAIR publishing in the geosciences — February 11-14th 2025, Virtual
 * *Intended audience*: Researchers already engaged in geoscience research, preferably about to publish their first paper.
 * *Learning objectives*: Introduction to FAIR science publishing; basics of GitHub for software and project management; use of Docker, Binder, and myBinder for the sharing of reproducible and executable workflows.

-#### Open Geoscience Hackathon — June 2025, Marina del Rey, CA.
+#### Open Geoscience Hackathon — June/July 2025, Marina del Rey, CA.
 * *Intended audience*: Researchers interested in sharing their open science code in the form of an open source package, or in contributing to open source libraries.
 * *Learning objectives*: opening pull requests to contribute to open source projects; packaging software for distribution, including documentation; principles of unit tests and continuous integration (CI); publishing through a package manager.